Jacking Up a Porch Roof at a SideWall

 I drilled a 1” hole in center at the bottom of the “post” about ½” deep.
 This would accept the jack’s saddle so that the temp post wouldn’t dance off of and from the jack.

 To extend my column upward and to give new support to roof, I cut in a piece of pressure treated lumber.
 Caulk, paint – and it, the repair, disappears well enough.
-Once I got my needed height, I reset the flashing, patched and painted everything (including the ceiling) and finally hung my gutter (again all in coming posts).
+Once I got my needed height, I reset the flashing, patched and painted everything (including the ceiling).
+I finally hung my gutter (as covered in this post).

 This is one job that again proves that most of the work is in the prep.
 The actual jacking and resetting of the roof really only took maybe two hours (total), and I think I was successful enough.

-Lesson Learned: One other small regret I guess on this, as jacked the roof upwards – some of my paint around the beam started to break free.
-Since I would be stripping the paint from this beam later, it (the paint) was in bad shape, and as I had set up surface/dust protection for that, I wish perhaps that I would have set it up earlier, here, maybe even before I began jacking.
+Lesson Learned: One other small regret, as I jacked the roof upwards – some of my paint around the beam started to break free.
+Since I would be stripping the paint from this beam later, I should have set up surface/dust protection for that earlier.
+Maybe even before I began jacking.

 :: The Old House Effect